jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 - How to figure out how to only enable autocomplete when I ask for it?
 It's kinda annoying having it pop up all the time without me doing anything.
 - Why are autocomplete options sometimes duplicated?

+## Setting Key Mappings

+There are a ton of different APIs for setting key mappings in neovim and aniseed.
+Which one to use when and why?

+- `vim.keymap.set`
+- `nvim_set_keymap`

+### `<cmd>` vs `<plug>` in mappings

+when do I use which one, and why?
+I am not sure!

 ## LSP integration

 Unclear to me how to see and interact w/ all the LSP stuff.
 How do I see errors?
 Warnings?
 Type hint?
 Look up docs?
 Interact w/ a REPL?
 `<leader>fr` - find all references w/ telescope

 ## Formatting

+- use `:noa w` to write without autocommands, which disableds automatic lsp formatting, I think

 ## TODO